pulumi/docs/content/blog/fargate-vs-ec2/index.md

 ![ec2 pods](ec2-pods.png)

-With Fargate, AWS sidesteps this challenge by providing a "just-in-time" bin for each pod.
-Each Fargate pod runs on its own dynamically provisioned, right-sized mini-environment, where the "bin" (the Fargate instance) is exactly sized to match the pod's requested resources.
-This means there's no need for Kubernetes to optimize resource usage across a pool of shared nodes, as each pod effectively has its own "container" provided by Fargate that fits it precisely.
+With Fargate, AWS sidesteps this challenge by providing a correctly sized bin for each pod.
+Each Fargate pod runs on its own dynamically provisioned, right-sized mini-environment, where the "bin" (the Fargate instance) is sized to match the pod's requested resources.
+This means there's no need for Kubernetes to optimize resource usage across a pool of shared nodes, as each pod effectively has its own "container" provided by Fargate that fits it's needs precisely.

 In other words, AWS effectively pushes this bin-packing responsibility to itself, so you don't have to worry ( as much ) about it.